jameshale14/mhp/site/content/homelessness-in-manchester/_index.md

     If you are homeless (or at risk of becoming homeless) you have to present at your local authority who will decided if there is a ‘statutory duty’ for them to support you.

-  heading: Homelessness Context
 howToHelp:
   body: >-
     There are lots of ways you can contribute to our aim of ending homelessness.
 The organisations in our network post what they need on Street Support – have a look on Give Help and see if there is anything you can respond to.

-There are also some bigger, reoccurring, or more urgent needs which you might be able to help with:
+    There are also some bigger, reoccurring, or more urgent needs which you might be able to help with.
+If you can help, please contact [dee@streetsupport.net](mailto:dee@streetsupport.net).

     ## Bigger picture – systems change